 Every conscience should be informed by God’s Word to live well in His world.
 Your conscience and the Bible should be in the same place when it comes to an understanding “biblical sin” and how to respond to it.
 You will never be freer than when your conscience and God’s Word are singing in tune with each other.

-Unfortunately, Jim has chosen to ignore his guilt, as informed by the Word of God and his friends.
+Unfortunately, Biff has chosen to ignore his guilt, as informed by the Word of God and his friends.
 He is using twisted techniques to silence his inner voice.
-Jim thinks because he can’t hear his conscience, he is okay.
+Biff thinks because he can’t hear his conscience, he is okay.
 He is not.
-Silence is not golden for Jim.
+Silence is not golden for Biff.
 God gave him a warning signal, but he has shut it down to where he’s flying blind.

 Call to Action